qgis/QGIS-Documentation/source/docs/training_manual/processing/cutting_merging.rst

 Now it is time to compute the slope layer.

 A slope layer can be computed with the *Slope, Aspect, Curvature* algorithm, but the DEM obtained in the last step is not suitable as input, since elevation values are in meters but cellsize is not expressed in meters (the layer uses a CRS with geographic coordinates).
 A reprojection is needed.
 To reproject a raster layer, the *Warp (reproject)* algorithm can be used again.
-We reproject into a CRS with meters as units, so we can then correctly calculate the slope.
+We reproject into a CRS with meters as units (e.g. 3857), so we can then correctly calculate the slope, with either SAGA or GDAL.

 Here is the reprojected DEM.